SikandarAman/MazeSolver_PS/README.md

 (Note for level 1 this algorithm works well, the final stats file are saved in .txt file on successful completion)

 ![Default Wall Follower](https://github.com/SikandarAman/MazeSolver_PS/blob/main/Images/Bot.png)
+Note in the image above all the stats are very intutive run the example algorithm in the first level.
+1. The triangle shows the bot, where the head shows the front of the bot, and right or left are in POV of Bot.
+2. The blue trace shows where it moved
+3. Orange dots are produced at turns (looks cool visually)
+4. The small red dots in blue line (are the locations stored in saved_path[]), by default it is capturing all the locations

 ## ✨ Your Task: The Controller

 **Important:** The only file you need to modify is `your_controller.m`.
-This is where you implement your maze-solving algorithm.
+This is where you implement your maze solving algorithm.
+Understanded the commented lines to understand in detail.

 ![Your Controller File](https://github.com/SikandarAman/MazeSolver_PS/blob/main/Images/YourController.png)